filecoin-saturn/contracts/README.md

 ```

 The second contract is a payout factory contract.
-Its core functionality, which is to instantiate and fund a new payment splitter contract, can only be invoked by the admin user of the contract, who is defined when constructing it.
+Its core functionality, which is to instantiate and fund a new payment splitter contract, can only be invoked by the admin user of the contract.

 ```solidity
 /**